-Based on the 2015 claim payouts of a leading insurer operating in Ireland, the following statistics bring cancer cover to the forefront:
+Based on the 2015 claim payouts of a leading insurer operating in Ireland, the following statistics bring cancer coverage to the forefront:

-- More than 50% of all serious illness claims were for maligent cancer.
+- More than 50% of all serious illness claims were for malignant cancer.

 - Breast Cancer was the number one overall cause of serious illness claims.

 - 40% of all specified serious illness claims were to people under age 50.

 - Cancer was the biggest cause of death claims.

 Cancer Cover can help reduce the financial stress of living with cancer.
 It gives important breathing space to focus on what really matters…recovering from the illness.

 Like to know more, click enquire to let me know how I may help.

 Alternatively, you can give us a call on: 01 845 0049